mccright/rand-notes/Guitar-Notes-and-Frets.md

+## Tip For Remembering Guitar String Names

+An easy way to remember the names of the guitar strings when you’re holding the guitar and looking down at them is to use this mnemonic:
+"**Eddie Ate Dynamite Good Bye Eddie**"

+● Eddie -- Low E String (6th string)
+● Ate -- A String (5th string)
+● Dynamite -- D String (4th string)
+● Good -- G String (3rd string)
+● Bye -- B String (2nd string)
+● Eddie -- High E String (1st string)

 ## Guitar Notes & Fret Markers or Fret Inlays

 | Marker No. | 1 | 2 | 3 | 4 | 5 | 6   |
 |:----------:|:-:|:-:|:-:|:-:|:-:|:---:|